AioPlace/TOS/README.md

 &nbsp;
 <h3>LIMITATION OF LIABILITY:</h3>
-AIOPLACE shall not be responsible for any claimed damages, including incidental and consequential damages, which may arise from AIOPLACE servers going off-line or being unavailable for any reason whatsoever.
+AIOPLACEÂ shall not be responsible for any claimed damages, including incidental and consequential damages, which may arise fromÂ AIOPLACE servers going off-line or being unavailable for any reason whatsoever.
-Furthermore, AIOPLACE shall not be responsible for any claimed damages, including incidental or consequential damages, resulting from the corruption or deletion of any web site from one of AIOPLACE servers.
+Furthermore,Â AIOPLACE shall not be responsible for any claimed damages, including incidental or consequential damages, resulting from the corruption or deletion of any web site from one ofÂ AIOPLACE servers.
 All damages shall be limited to the immediate termination of service.

 &nbsp;
 <h3>DISCLAIMER:</h3>
-AIOPLACE cannot be held liable for system downtime, crashes, or data loss.
+AIOPLACEÂ cannot be held liable for system downtime, crashes, or data loss.
 We cannot be held liable for any predicted estimate of profits in which a client would have gained if their site was functioning.
-Certain services provided by AIOPLACE are resold.
+Certain services provided byÂ AIOPLACE are resold.
-Thus, certain equipment, routing, software, and programming used by AIOPLACE are not directly owned or written by AIOPLACE.
-Moreover, AIOPLACE holds no responsibility for the use of our clients accounts.
+Thus, certain equipment, routing, software, and programming used byÂ AIOPLACE are not directly owned or written by AIOPLACE.
+Moreover,Â AIOPLACE holds no responsibility for the use of our clients accounts.
 If any terms or conditions are failed to be followed, the account in question will be automatically deactivated.
-We reserve the right to remove any account without advanced notice for any reason without restitution as AIOPLACE sees fit.
+We reserve the right to remove any account without advanced notice for any reason without restitution asÂ AIOPLACE sees fit.
-FURTHERMORE, AIOPLACE retains the right to change any or all of the above Policies, Guidelines, and Disclaimer without notification.
+FURTHERMORE,Â AIOPLACE retains the right to change any or all of the above Policies, Guidelines, and Disclaimer without notification.